regsah/Regsahs-DataStructure-Implementations/List/README.md

 - `int capacity() const`: Returns the capacity of the list.

 - `T& operator[](int index)`: Returns a reference to the element at the specified index.

+- `const T& operator[](int index) const`: Returns a reference to the element at the specified index.

 ## TODO